grigory-rechistov/tchip16/README.txt

 	:vals		db 0x00, 0x01, 0x02, 10, 11h
 	print_str:	ret

-Labels may end or start with a colon ":"
-Commas and/or whitespace delimit instructions/operands
+Labels may end OR start with a colon ":", NOT both Commas and/or whitespace delimit instructions/operands

 ------------------------------------------------------------------------------------
 DIRECTIVES
 ------------------------------------------------------------------------------------

-tchip16 also features some directives to make your life easier.
+tchip16 also features some directives to make your life easier:

+EQU -- name equ val
+Allows you to define a constant for use in instructions.

+DB -- db val1 [...]
+      db "string"
+Allows you to store either bytes or a string at this location in your code.